Rosenstein Denies That He Discussed Recording Trump, Invoking 25th Amendment

 Supporters of the Mueller investigation said the Times report shouldn't be a casus belli for Trump to fire Rosenstein — as some have called for him to do — or to otherwise try to disrupt Mueller's work.

-"This story must not be used as a pretext for the corrupt purpose of firing Deputy Attorney General Rosenstein in order install an official who will allow the president to interfere with the Special Counsel's investigation," said Senate Majority Leader Chuck Schumer.
+"This story must not be used as a pretext for the corrupt purpose of firing Deputy Attorney General Rosenstein in order install an official who will allow the president to interfere with the Special Counsel's investigation," said Senate Minority Leader Chuck Schumer.

 The early days

-The Times story focused on the early part of Rosenstein's tenure at the Justice Department.
-Trump had just fired Comey based partly on rationale that Rosenstein had agreed to develop, which the Times said Rosenstein found jarring.
+The Times story focused on the early part of Rosenstein's tenure in the Justice Department leadership.
+Trump had just fired Comey based partly on a rationale that Rosenstein had agreed to develop, which the Times said Rosenstein found jarring.

-The former U.S. attorney felt as if he had been used, the newspaper said.
+The former U.S. attorney felt as if he had been used, the newspaper reported.

-As Trump searched for a replacement, Rosenstein discussed the idea that FBI officials going to meet him could secretly record their interactions, according to the Times.
+As Trump searched for a replacement, Rosenstein discussed the idea of FBI officials going to meet him secretly recording their interactions, according to the Times.

-McCabe may have recorded those discussions in his memos, which followed the series of memos Comey also had written since his first meeting with Trump.
+McCabe may have memorialized those discussions in his memos, which followed the series of memos Comey also had written since his first meeting with Trump.

-One question now is whether McCabe's account reflected whether or not Rosenstein might be have been joking — or whether the people who have given McCabe's account to the Times reflected his reflection accurately.
+One question now is whether McCabe's account reflected whether Rosenstein might have been joking — or whether the people who have given McCabe's account to the Times reflected his inflection accurately.

-Comey has since said that he was so unsettled by his first encounter with Trump — because of a fear that Trump might later lie about their conversations — that he felt compelled to begin writing down accounts each time they talked.
+Comey has said that he was so unsettled by his first encounter with Trump — because of a fear that Trump might later lie about their conversations — that he felt compelled to begin writing down accounts each time they talked.

-McCabe, who succeeded Comey as acting FBI director in May of 2017, evidently did the same.
+McCabe, who succeeded Comey as acting FBI director in May 2017, evidently did the same.

 Both men had bad relationships with Trump.
-In McCabe's case, he had been the subject of criticism by Trump and Republicans for months over his month's political connections with Democrats in Virginia, where she had unsuccessfully sought political office.
+In McCabe's case, he had been the subject of criticism by Trump and Republicans for months over his wife's political connections with Democrats in Virginia, where she had unsuccessfully sought state political office.

-McCabe's memos likely will form part of his book about his time at the FBI, which is scheduled to published in December.
+McCabe's memos likely will form part of his book about his time at the FBI, which is scheduled to be published in December.

-Trump denies the account of events that Comey has given in his memos and to Congress, including Comey's description of Trump asking him for his loyalty and to ease up on former national security adviser Mike Flynn.
+Trump denies the account of events that Comey has given in his memos and to Congress, including Comey's description of Trump asking him for his loyalty and to ease up on then-national security adviser Mike Flynn.

-Those descriptions, as well as whatever other evidence has been gathered by Mueller, could be part of a potential future obstruction of jusice case against Trump.
+Those descriptions, as well as whatever other evidence has been gathered by Mueller, could be part of a potential future obstruction of justice case against Trump.

-Note: An earlier version of this story incorrectly called Chuck Schumer the Senate majority leader.
-He is the minority leader.